Alectrosaurus: Classification

 In 1933, Charles Gilmore examined the available material and concluded that AMNH 6554 and AMNH 6368 were syntypes belonging to the same genus.
 He based this on his observation that the manual unguals from both specimens were morphologically similar.
 Observing similarities with the hindlimbs of specimen AMNH 5664 Gorgosaurus sternbergi, he classified this new genus as a "Deinodont", a term that is now considered equivalent to tyrannosaurid.
 Due to its fragmentary nature, there is presently very little confidence in restoring its relationships with other tyrannosauroids and many recent cladistic analyses have omitted it altogether.
 One study recovered Alectrosaurus at no less than eight equally parsimonious positions in a tyrannosauroid cladogram.
 Some paleontologists have equivocally considered Alectrosaurus olseni to be a species of Albertosaurus.

 Alectrosaurus was originally characterized as a long-armed theropod, but Perle 1977 and Mader & Bradley 1989 observed that the forelimbs of the specimen AMNH 6368 did not belong to the genus, as they do not share characteristics with Tyrannosauroidea, and assigned them to the Therizinosauria incertae sedis.
 The remaining material, AMNH 6554 represents the hind limb with characteristics of a true tyrannosauroid, and were assigned as the lectotype for Alectrosaurus olseni.
 Additionally, four small caudal vertebrae were associated with the specimen AMNH 6368, the vertebrae were not included in the original description.
 Nevertheless, in 1984 they were catalogued as AMNH 21784.
 Mader and Bradley described these vertebrae, and were provisionally identified as caudal vertebrae of a small theropod dinosaur that is not phylogenetically referable to either the Tyrannosauroidea or Therizinosauridae as they show resemblance to the caudal vertebrae of Deinonychus and Plateosaurus.

-The Bayan Shireh material may or may not belong to this genus, and needs further study.
-One cladistic analysis showed that the two sets of specimens group together exclusive of any other taxa, so they are probably at least closely related, if not the same species.
+The cladogram below displays the results of 2025 phylogenetic analysis by Voris and colleagues, recovering Khankhuuluu as diverging immediately after the roughly coeval Chinese Alectrosaurus, to which the remains were originally assigned: